riswanaanez/Diabetic_Patient_Prediction/README.md

 # **Diabetes Prediction using Supervised Machine Learning**

 This Python project implements supervised machine learning algorithms to Predict Diabetes in Patients.
 The classification models used include K-Nearest Neighbors (KNN), Naive Bayes, and Support Vector Machine (SVM).
+This project focuses on accurately classifying individuals based on their health data.

+## **Overview**

+The diabetic patients' dataset used in this project contains information about various health metrics and patient characteristics.
+It is commonly used for predictive modeling tasks in healthcare and medical research.

 ## **Libraries**